2018ik/2018ik.github.io/_wiki/blood.markdown

 ## Background

-Blood cleanses sins; when God sees blood, He will pass over you (Exo 12:13).
+Blood cleanses sins; when God sees blood, He will passes over His people (Exo 12:13).

+The blood is usually stated to be of Jesus, but Acts 20:28 indicates that this is God's own blood.

 ## Blood of Christ